christelle101/Compression-Huffman/README.md

 Then, open the HuffmanEncoding.py file, run and follow the instructions.

 ## Results to be provided

-The project resources contain three texts.
-For each one (name.txt), the program will have to generate a compressed text file (name_comp.bin) and a description file of the alphabet used with the character frequencies (name_freq.txt).
+The program will have to generate a compressed text file (name_comp.bin) and a description file of the alphabet used with the character frequencies (name_freq.txt).